-James’s Protestant daughters from his first marriage, Mary and Anne, reigned after him.
+James was succeeded by his surviving daughters from his first marriage - first Mary and then Anne - both of whom were Protestant.
 But when Anne died in 1714 leaving no heir, Parliament replaced the Stuart dynasty with their German cousins, the Hanoverians.
-The claims of James II’s Catholic son, James Francis Edward, the so-called ‘Old Pretender’, were ignored.

-The Jacobites established their headquarters there only for the castle to be destroyed by Hanoverian warships a month later.
+The Jacobites established their headquarters at Eilean Donan, only for the castle to be destroyed by Hanoverian warships a month later.

-The attempt to call out the clans yielded only about 1,000 recruits and on 10 June 1719 the Jacobites were defeated at Glenshiel by a force led by General Joseph Wightman.
+The attempt to call out the clans ultimately yielded only about 1,000 recruits.
+On 10 June 1719, the Jacobites were defeated at Glenshiel by the forces of General Joseph Wightman.

 Independent Companies of Highlanders were raised from clans loyal to the government to police the region.
 The most famous of these was 'The Black Watch'.

-At the time, most of the British Army was fighting on the continent in the War of the Austrian Succession (1740-48), so the government initially had to rely on inexperienced troops.
-On 21 September 1745 General John Cope’s soldiers were defeated by the Jacobites at Prestonpans.
+At the time, most of the British Army was fighting on the Continent in the War of the Austrian Succession (1740-48), so the government initially had to rely on inexperienced troops.
+General John Cope’s soldiers were defeated by the Jacobites at Prestonpans, outside Edinburgh, on 21 September 1745.

-In early November Charles’s army, now nearly 6,000 strong, crossed the border.
-He captured Carlisle and marched south through Lancashire in the hope of attracting English support.
+In early November, Charles’s 6,000-strong army crossed the border into England.
+It captured Carlisle and marched south through Lancashire in the hope of attracting English support.

-The Duke of Cumberland was recalled from the Continent with many of his battle-hardened regiments to deal with the crisis.
+To deal with this crisis, the Duke of Cumberland, the youngest son of King George II, was recalled from the Continent with many of his battle-hardened regiments.
 The Militia was also called out and new volunteer regiments were raised.

-Nevertheless, on 4 December 1745 Charles entered Derby.
-He was now only 200 km (125 miles) from London but his army was tired and weakened by desertion.
+On 4 December 1745, Charles entered Derby.
+He was now only 200km (125 miles) from London, but his army was tired and weakened by desertion.
 Few Englishman had joined him and the French invasion he had hoped for had not materialised.

-His generals were concerned that that they were in danger of being trapped by the Government’s forces.
-Charles reluctantly agreed to retreat and by late December his army was back in Scotland where it received reinforcements, including some French troops.
+Charles's generals were concerned that they might be trapped by government forces and he reluctantly agreed to retreat.
+By late December, his army was back in Scotland, where it received reinforcements, including some French troops.

-On 17 January the Jacobites defeated General Henry Hawley at Falkirk but were eventually forced to retreat towards Inverness, pursued all the way by Cumberland.
+On 17 January, the Jacobites defeated General Henry Hawley at Falkirk.
+However, they were eventually forced to retreat towards Inverness, pursued all the way by the Duke of Cumberland.

-The Hanoverian victory ended Jacobitism as a serious political force.
-It also brought long-lasting stability to British politics and, by depriving the French of the opportunity of causing trouble for the Government in its own back yard, paved the way for global expansion.
+The Hanoverian victory at Culloden put an end to Jacobitism as a significant political movement.
+It brought long-lasting stability to British politics and, by denying France the opportunity to cause trouble in Britain's own back yard, paved the way for global expansion.

 Many Lowland Scots celebrated the defeat of the Highland Jacobites for religious or economic reasons.
-The Union and the Presbyterian system of church government were safe.
+The Union between England and Scotland was secure, as was the Presbyterian system of church government.
 Economic progress came to the Lowlands through the Union and access to the trade routes of its empire.

-Ironically, Charles' defeat also led to an influx of Highlanders into the British Army.
+Ironically, Charles's defeat brought about an influx of Highlanders into the British Army.
 Many saw service against the British Empire's enemies in North America and elsewhere as a way of reviving their fortunes.